deeplearning4j/deeplearning4j-docs/android.md

 ---
-title: Deploying Deep learning to Android
+title: Using Deep Learning and Neural Networks in Android Applications
 layout: default
-redirect: android
 ---

-# Using Deep Learning in Android Applications
+# Using Deep Learning and Neural Networks in Android Applications

 Contents